pitrho/docker-host-stats/README.md

 * --combinedcpu   : Report CPU as an average across cores instead of per-CPU basis.
 * -m              : Memory Utilization
 * -d              : Disk Utilization
 * --diskpaths     : Specific disk paths to report as comma separated list.
-Defaults to all mounted partitions.
+                    Defaults to listing all disks from cAdvisor.
+                    If cAdvisor is not reachable, defaults to reporting '/' based on results from psutil.
+                    Note: this results in invalid results for non-root disks when this is run inside a docker container.
+Recommended use is to rely on cAdvisor in this case.
 * -n              : Network Utilization
 * -f              : Reporting frequency in seconds.
-Default: 5
+Default: 60 seconds
 * -k              : Optional key to use for printed dict.
 Default: 'host-stats'
+* --cadvisorurl   : Base url for Cadvisor.
+Defaults to http://cadvisor:8080.
+Include port.
+* --cadvisorapi   : API Version to use.
+Defaults to v1.3.
 * --procpath      : Path to mounted /proc directory.
 Defaults to /proc_host
-* --fstabpath     : Path to mounted /etc/fstab file.
-Defaults to /fstab_host
 * --asbytes       : Report usage in bytes.
 Defaults to reporting in GB (excludes Network).
 * --pernic        : Report network usage per NIC.
 Defaults to False.